dastansembay/NSchemaRegistry/README.md

 ```

-When creating a new schema it's neccessary to enable the "Copy To Output Directory" property for a json file.
+When creating a new schema it's neccessary to enable the "Copy To Output Directory" property for a json file in Visual Studio